ABSanthosh/nixos-config/README.md

   - [ ] general fix for linking issues
 - [ ] Use sops to manage cloak secrets and git credentials
 - [ ] Dynamic external monitor support.
 Right now, "video=DP-2:1920x1080@60" is hardcoded in the boot.nix file.
+- [ ] demenu doesn't work properly for some reason
+- [ ] set multiscreen position properly for "Acer" monitor

 </details>